 Trifusion insertion- This catheter is inserted percutaneously and is then tunneled under the skin towards the exit site.
 This catheter also has a cuff, which keeps it in a stable position.

-Non-tunneled central venous catheter placement-
+Non-tunneled central venous (IV) catheter placement

 This temporary catheter is typically inserted into the internal jugular vein.
 The patient lies flat and is asked to keep the arm still.
 The only difference between the tunneled and non-tunneld catheter placement is that after induction of anesthesia, a non-tunneled catheter is inserted directly into the vein through skin without tunneling.

 ICU placed central lines- Like all the other central venous catheters, ICU central lines also make use of the seldinger technique.
 Once the landmarks are located, anesthesia applied and catheterization is done using the seldinger technique.